FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 ## Incremental/Partial Deployment Considerations {#comparison}

-In {{Section 5.1.1 of ARXIV}}, we have proved that the adversary cannot forge a valid AS path when FC-BGP is universally deployed.
-And in {{Section 5.1.2 of ARXIV}}, we analyze the benefits of FC-BGP in case of partial deployment.
+In Section 5.1.1 of {{ARXIV}}, we have proved that the adversary cannot forge a valid AS path when FC-BGP is universally deployed.
+And in Section 5.1.2 of {{ARXIV}}, we analyze the benefits of FC-BGP in case of partial deployment.
 The results clearly show that FC-BGP provides strictly more benefits than BGPsec in partial deployment.
 As a result, attackers are forced to pretend to be at least two hops away from the destination AS, which reduces the probability of successful path hijacks.

 # Security Considerations {#security-considerations}